To,

 3. FINANCIAL STATEMENTS

-The financial statements are prepared in accordance with the Indian Accounting
+The Company's financial statements have been prepared in accordance with the Indian

-Standards (Ind-AS) as prescribed under Section 133 of the Companies Act, 2013 read with
+Accounting Standards (Ind AS) mandated under Section/ 133 of the Companies Act, 2013, read

-Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian
+with Rule/ 3 of the Companies (Indian Accounting Standards) Rules, 2015, and subsequent

 4. SHARE CAPITAL